smoking-bong-reclaim_d9d97233-e824-4d28-b4d4-355c1bc57de1

 • Reclaim collector: After every session to preserve flavor and airflow

-And if your piece was used for flower, skip the resin altogether.
+And if your piece was used for dry herb, discard the resin.
 That buildup is packed with ash, soot, and tar.
-It holds little THC and a lot of lung irritation.
-Smoking it does more harm than good.
+It holds little value and only makes the glass harder to clean.

 Use Better Design